 - To enable the candidate to demonstrate a firm understanding of the field of research and thus give the examiners an opportunity to assess the candidate’s broader knowledge of the field or discipline within which the thesis falls.

 - To ensure that the candidate’s knowledge and understanding of the subject are of the standard expected for the award of the degree.

 The examination will normally be chaired by the external examiner.
 The oral examination should normally be conducted in English, except in cases where there are pedagogic reasons for it to be held in another language, or where there is a formal agreement that requires the viva to be conducted in another language.
-Oral examinations should not be recorded by students.

 On completion of the oral examination, the Examiners should advise the candidate of their intended recommendation to the faculty.

 The oral examination is an integral part of the examination process and attendance is compulsory.
-Failure to attend a prearranged oral examination without prior notification to the supervisor and/or internal examiner and/or without good reason or justification for non-attendance, may result in the student failing the oral examination and ultimately failing their degree.
+Failure to attend a prearranged oral examination without prior notification to the supervisor and/or internal examiner and/or without good reason or justification for non-attendance may result in the student failing the oral examination and ultimately failing their degree.